gabivaleriano/defend-prognosis/README.md

 ### hosp1 and hosp2

-Contains the data resulted from preprocessing described in the notebooks. hosp1 refers to the Hospital Sirio Libanês data and hosp2 refers to the Hospital Beneficência Portuguesa data.
+Contains the data resulted from preprocessing described in the notebooks. hosp1 refers to Hospital Sirio Libanês and hosp2 refers to Hospital Beneficência Portuguesa.

 If you use these datasets in a scientific publication, we would appreciate citations to the following paper: